thisisparker/dotnet-jekyll/index.md

 <img class="home-img" src="{{ site.baseurl }}/assets/images/higgins-goldsworthy.jpg">
 <div class="bio" markdown="1">
 Hi, my name is Parker Higgins.
 I am an artist and activist working in Brooklyn.
-I am interested in the theory and practice of copyright, and how it interacts with creativity.
-More generally, I like to think and write about questions of speech and privacy and technology.
+My work has focused on the interplay between technology, society, and the law, with a focus on copyright, speech, and privacy issues.

 From 2017-2022, I worked at the [Freedom of the Press Foundation](https://freedom.press), first as Director of Special Projects and subsequently as Director of Advocacy.
 From 2011–2017 I worked as an activist at the [Electronic Frontier Foundation](https://eff.org).

 Since 2020, I have picked up the hobby of constructing crosswords, after first building software to open and solve puzzle files in the terminal.
 Since then, puzzles I've constructed have appeared in the *New York Times* and many other outlets.